Kris Welham: Career

 He came up through the ranks at Hull Kingston Rovers, and made his first team début in the 36–10 defeat at Leigh in August 2006.
 He scored on his National League début and followed that up with a try on his Super League début in the 40–24 defeat by Wigan on 2 September 2006 at Craven Park.

-In February 2012, he signed a new three-year deal that will keep him at Craven Park until 2015.
+In February 2012, he signed a new three-year deal that kept him at Craven Park until 2015.

 The 2012 season came to an abrupt end for the England Knights centre though, as he suffered a broken leg in a 13-10 defeat by the Catalans Dragons in June, causing him to miss the rest of the season.

 Welham has currently appeared in every game during the 2014 season for Hull KR, scoring 5 tries in 14 games.

 Bradford Bulls

 Welham signed a two-year deal with the Bradford Bulls following the 2015 season.